coreos/docs/running-coreos/cloud-providers/interoute/index.md

 ### Network

-The 'networkids' parameter specifies the network or networks that the deployed VM will be using.As the VM is to be located in London then the chosen network(s) should also be located in London.
+The 'networkids' parameter specifies the network or networks that the deployed VM will be using.
+As the VM is to be located in London then the chosen network(s) should also be located in London.
 Type the following to show your networks in the London zone:

 ```cloudmonkey
 > listNetworks zoneid=f6b0d029-8e53-413b-99f3-e0a2a543ee1d filter=id,name